1. ABOUT THIS POLICY

 We may collect and process the following personal information about you:

 - Personal information you give to us: this is information about you that you give to us by entering information on our websites, social media pages, corresponding with us by phone, email or otherwise and is provided entirely voluntarily.
-It also includes information provided to your dealer or broker when purchasing a vehicle or financial product (including making enquiries about purchasing a vehicle or financial product).
+It also includes information provided to your dealer when purchasing a vehicle or financial product (including making enquiries about purchasing a vehicle or financial product).
 We record all of our telephone calls for the performance of our contract with you.
 The information you give to us includes your name, contact details (such as phone number, email address and address), banking details, and enquiry details and may include your opinions about our products.

 - Personal information we collect about you: we may automatically collect the following personal information: our web servers store as standard details of your browser and operating system, the website from which you visit our website, the pages that you visit on our website, the date of your visit, and, for security reasons, e.g. to identify attacks on our website, the Internet protocol (IP) address assigned to you by your internet service.
 We collect some of this information using cookies – please see Cookies in Section 9 for further information.
 We may also collect any personal information which you allow to be shared that is part of your public profile on a third party social network.

-- Personal information we may receive from other sources: we obtain certain personal information about you from sources outside our business which may include our dealers or brokers or other third party companies.
+- Personal information we may receive from other sources: we obtain certain personal information about you from sources outside our business which may include our dealers or other third party companies.
 The personal information received is as described above.

 - Special categories of personal data: this is personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.
 We do not routinely process such data about you but during the performance of our contract with you, we may receive such data about you and process it.

 4.1.
 Where required to perform a CONTRACT with you